Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 the note's style you could insert a space

-space between the number and the content of the note itself.
-This saves
+note's number and the content of the note itself.

-Use any of the items from the top menu of the Styles Editor to change the note's style.
-You can also drag codes out of the dialog window to delete them (or simply backspace over them); however, be sure to retain the [Footnote Num Disp] code, since this is what displays the number.
-Notice that when you are in the Styles Editor for the note itself (i.e., "In Note") you will see that the first code inside the Styles Editor's Contents pane is an [Open Style: DocumentStyle] code: This is the formatting code from the template on which the current document is based.
+You can also use any of the format options from the menu at the top of the Styles Editor to change the note style, such as a new Font type or Font Size for the note's text.
+You can also drag codes out of the Styles Editor's Contents pane to delete them (or simply backspace over them); however, be sure to retain the [Footnote Num Disp] or [Endnote Num Disp] code, since this is what displays the note's number.
+Notice that when you are in the Styles Editor for the note itself (i.e., "In Note") you will see that the first code inside the Styles Editor's Contents pane is an [Open Style: DocumentStyle] code.
+This is the formatting code inherited from the template on which the current document is based.
 Don't delete it or edit it.
-You can remove or add characters and codes after the Open Style code to achieve a new format.
-When you are done, press OK twice, then Close, to return to your document.
+You can remove or add characters and codes following that Open Style code to achieve a new format.
+When you are done, press OK.
+Reminder: The edits made in the Styles Editor will apply to the current document only.
+To make the modified style available for all new documents see the next section.
 Need to make your changes permanent?
 To make these

 changes the default for future documents, see the permanent changes section.